-If your child must take any medication during camp hours, including over the counter medicine, please complete the relevant section in ePACT.
-Additionally, make these arrangements with the Camp Supervisor prior to your child's first day of the program or immediately thereafter if the situation changes.
-A parent/legal guardian or physician must also train Staff on how to dispense medicine, including all non-prescription medicine, prior to Staff dispensing medicine.
+If your child must take any medication during camp hours, including over the counter medicine, a Medication Record Form with dosage/dispensing details and parent/legal guardian signature must be on file.
+Please make these arrangements with the Camp Supervisor prior to your child's first day of the program or immediately thereafter if the situation changes.
+A parent/legal guardian or physician must also train staff on how to dispense medicine, including all non-prescription medicine, prior to Staff dispensing medicine.